Dlvnkenye/terms/en/community_guidelines.md

 1.6  ***Aggressive, confrontational, or harassing behavior is not allowed***.
 Don’t use language, make gestures, or take actions that could be disrespectful, discriminatory, threatening, or inappropriate.

 1.7 ***Sexual assault and sexual misconduct of any kind is prohibited***, regardless of whether you know the person.
-It’s OK to chat with other people while remaining respectful.
+We encourage all respectfull and peacefull conversation.

-1.8 No member is allowed to share is account or account login credentials on platform.
+1.8 No member is allowed to share their account or login credentials with any third party.

 1.9 ***Members must provide accurate and honest information on the platform***.
 Providing false or misleading information is against our platform rules.